citadel-tech/coinswap/docs/maker-cli.md

     send-ping
             Sends a ping to makerd.
 Will return a pong send-to-address
-            Send Bitcoin to an external address and returns the txid show-data-dir
+            Send Bitcoin to an external address and return the txid show-data-dir
             Show the data directory path
     show-fidelity